Faith & Spirituality

 One practice that has received a lot of attention is contemplative prayer and meditation.
 Many studies have found that 10-20 minutes of meditation twice a day causes what is called the "relaxation response": decreased metabolism, decreased heart rate, decreased breathing rate and slower, calmer brain waves.

 The relaxation response was originally observed in practitioners of Transcendental Meditation, a form of Buddhist meditation, but subsequent research has found the relaxation response can result from other contemplative practices as well.
 The daily ritual prayers of Islam and the Catholic practice of praying with rosary beads, for instance, are religious rituals that invoke the relaxation response.

 Religion offers other supports for mental health as well.
-In the United States, the Christian practice of congregational prayer is so popular that it now exists even in Asian religions such as American Buddhism and Hinduism, which didn't traditionally gather as a community once a week.
 One of the most popular ways to interact with the community is to attend congregational gatherings such as Sunday church, Saturday Torah readings, prayer meetings or full-moon celebrations at Hindu temples.

 These group religious rituals provide structured social activities that cause relatively little anxiety and benefit our health directly.
 Places of worship may also offer a number of resources and social activities that can encourage and support people living with a mental health condition and their families, providing additional benefits through community connections

 For some, the most important aspect of religion is that it offers ways to understand our experiences.
 The major world religions each offer explanations of why suffering exists in the world.
 Turning to these explanations brings comfort to many people confronting illness.
 The "why me?" question can never be answered entirely by medical science, and some people find the answers they seek in religion.